Gretchen Carlson Returning To TV With Today Show Gig

 Gretchen Carlson will guest host the Today Show on Tuesday, January 3, in the 9 a.m. hour, her first anchoring role since exiting the Fox News Channel last summer.

 Carlson, who announced the gig on her Twitter feed, was formerly the anchor of The Real Story with Gretchen Carlson (and Fox & Friends co-host before that) on FNC prior to the expiration of her contract in June.
-Shortly thereafter, she filed a sexual harassment lawsuit against now-former CEO Roger Ailes, following which she later banked a reported $20 million out-of-court settlement.
+Shortly thereafter, she filed a sexual harassment lawsuit against now-former CEO Roger Ailes, following which she later banked a reported $20 million out-of-court settlement from Fox.

 In late July, Ailes left the high-rated cable channel that he founded, reportedly with a $40 million severance check.
 “Ailes has since resigned from the network after dozens of women came forward, both in public and in an internal investigation, and alleged that they had faced similar harassment,” Politico noted.